gitipham/LC_Easy_Java/README.md

 2. **Reserve Integer:** Given a 32-bit signed integer, reverse digits of an integer.

 3. **Palindrome Number:** Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.

+4. **Binary Coded Decimal:** Convert each digit of a Decimal number to a binary number